kenthumphries/kenthumphries.github.io/_posts/2016-08-15-Protocol-Extensions.md

 This is the power of protocol extensions.
 As we have provided default implementations for all the functionality of UICollectionViewDelegateFlowLayoutFocusing, any delegate can add this functionality by implementing the protocol - simply defining a single focusedIndexPath variable.

-You can download The Good project (Swift 2.2) by checking out [this commit](https://github.com/kenthumphries/KHCollectionViewTest/commit/de5dcc1534a655e425f1f91185bbe56b18392117).
-But first you should read about The Ugly solution.
+You can download the Good project (Swift 2.2) by checking out [this commit](https://github.com/kenthumphries/KHCollectionViewTest/commit/de5dcc1534a655e425f1f91185bbe56b18392117).
+But first you should read about the Ugly solution.

 ## The Ugly

-Now although The Good looks beautiful, and super Swifty, it doesn't actually work.
+Now although the Good looks beautiful, and super Swifty, it doesn't actually work.

 The wrinkle is that we're implementing optional methods on UICollectionViewDelegate.
 And in order for Swift to work with Objective-C, [all optional methods are declared with the @objc keyword](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Protocols.html#//apple_ref/doc/uid/TP40014097-CH25-ID284).
 This enforced compatibility with objective-C also [causes our extension to be ignored in Swift](http://stackoverflow.com/a/32611453).
 Essentially, our protocol extension never receives the delegate callbacks.